rsp/ntnd/PITCHME.md

 work on TS files, run TS files with tsc

 Deno:<br>
-work on TS files, run TS files with tsc
+work on TS files, run TS files with deno

 ---